The road leading from Nof HaGalil-TAAS to the Churchill recreation area will be closed for about two months, due to works

 The Megido trail at the Ramat Menashe Park is now open for travelers.
 The 70-kilometer trail is for experienced walkers, and is not meant for cyclists.
 The trail, marked in purple, replaces the old Ramat Menashe trail, which was marked in orange.

 The tower will be closed due to development works.
-The works are expected to last about a month.

 No water available in the area until further notice.